 UNIT OF STUDY

 This unit takes both a behavioural and a neurophysiological approach to the acquisition and execution of skilled motor actions.
 These approaches overlap, with the behavioural approach being primarily directed at the structures and processes underlying movement without considering their physical basis, while the neurophysiological approach is primarily directed at the neuromuscular machinery and the functional neural connections that govern movement.
 The information processing and energetic capacities that underpin motor performance are examined; such as memory, attention, decision-making, movement planning, speed-accuracy trade-off, force control, economy of energy, coordination, multi-task performance, automaticity, lateralisation, sense of effort and resources, as well as expert-novice skill differences.
 The features of learning that can be manipulated to promote motor learning are also examined, such as learner motivation, methods of instruction, practice and modelling conditions, and types of instructional feedback.
 The applications to teaching motor skills, coaching and rehabilitation are considered.
 Finally, and across the unit, ecological and motor program theoretical approaches to motor control learning are integrated.
 Students will read relevant research and theoretical material and be expected to report and interpret their findings and contribute to class discussion.
-This unit of study will be offered on campus supported with Blackboard resources.

 Our courses that offer this unit of study

 Essay (25%), oral presentation (25%), written group report (30%), and written exam (20%)